Esri/esri-leaflet/.github/ISSUE_TEMPLATE/bug_report.md

 ## To Reproduce

-Please share the steps to reproduce the behavior.
+Please share and fill in the steps below to reproduce the behavior.

 **THIS IS REQUIRED** - If you do not provide the steps for others to reproduce the issue you're seeing, it is impossible for them to assist you.
 Please create a [jsbin](https://jsbin.com/yewimat/edit?html,output) that demonstrates the problem and include the steps to see the issue: